Tavistock: Francis Drake

 Around 1540 (some sources state 1542 as the exact year), Sir Francis Drake was born at Crowndale Farm, just to the west of what is now Tavistock College.
 A Blue Plaque is mounted on the current farmhouse, behind which Drake is believed to have been born, the original farmhouse having been dismantled and the stone transported for use in Lew Trenchard.
-He became a prominent figure of his age, a champion of Queen Elizabeth, the first Englishman to circumnavigate the world from 1577 to 1580 and one of the English commanders in the famously decisive victory against the Spanish Armada in 1588.
+He became a prominent figure of his age, a champion of Queen Elizabeth, the first Englishman to circumnavigate the world from 1577 to 1580 and one of the English commanders in the victory against the Spanish Armada in 1588.

 The famous statue of Drake on Plymouth Hoe is a copy of that on a roundabout on the A386 at the western end of the town, with panels not replicated on the Hoe copy.
 Drake later made his home at Buckland Abbey, about 8 mi away towards Plymouth, jointly owned/run by Plymouth City Council and the National Trust, and now a museum to Drake.

 Industry

 Mines of copper, manganese, lead, silver and tin were previously in the neighbourhood and the town played host to a considerable trade of cattle and corn, and industries in brewing and iron-founding.

 By the 17th century, tin mining was on the wane and the town relied more heavily on the cloth trade.
 Under the stewardship of the Russells the town remained prosperous, surviving the Black Death in 1625 (though 52 townspeople died).

+English Civil War

 In the English Civil War starting 1642, the town was at first held by the Parliamentarians (Francis Russell, the 4th Earl of Bedford was a leading figure in the parliamentarian movement), before later hosting King Charles I and his Royalist troops in 1643 after the defeat of the Parliamentary forces at the Battle of Bradock Down.

-Tavistock's woollen industry also went into decline in the 17th century.
+The town was recaptured by the Parliamentarian New Model Army following the end of the Siege of Plymouth in 1646.

 In 1694, William Russell, 5th Earl of Bedford became the first Duke of Bedford.